Trentino Booking Booking

 Safety information

-To undertake a mountain hike, we suggest you:
+To face a mountain hike we suggest you:

-• choose a route that suits your level of preparation.
-If in doubt, contact the Alpine Guides or our Information Offices.
+• choose a route suitable for your preparation.
+In case of doubts, contact the Mountain Guides or our Information Offices

-• plan your hike: check the weather forecast, the route you'll follow, and the operating hours of any cabe cars, if your itinerary involves using them.
-Remember that the accessibility of mountain trails is closely linked to current conditions and depends on natural phenomena, environmental changes, and weather conditions.
-Therefore, make sure to gather thorough information about the route and its conditions before setting off.
+• prepare your hike: check the weather forecast, the route you will follow, and the operating times of the lifts if your itinerary includes using them.
+Remember that the feasibility of routes in a mountain environment is strictly linked to current conditions and therefore depends on natural phenomena, environmental changes, and weather conditions.
+For this reason, inform yourself well about the route and its conditions before leaving

-• leave details of your itinerary, including your approximate return time, and carry your mobile phone.
+• leave information about your itinerary, the approximate return time, and bring your mobile phone with you

-• pay attention to the signs and markings you find along the way: Stelvio Park signs, SAT white and red signs, and red and white paint marks on stones or trees.
+• pay attention to the signs and markings you find along the route: Stelvio Park signs, white and red SAT signs, and red and white marks on stones or trees

-• book in advance the mountain hut where you plan to stop for a meal or to spend the night.
+• book in advance the mountain hut or refuge where you intend to stop to eat or sleep

-• never leave trash at high altitudes, and if possible, avoid leaving it at the mountain huts or alpine dairy farms you visit.
+• never leave waste in the high altitude areas and, if possible, avoid leaving it in the refuges or mountain huts you visit

-• if you spot wild animals along the route, we encourage you to stay on the trail, avoid getting too close, do not shout, and keep your dog on a leash to prevent it from instinctively chasing and scaring them.
+• if you see wild animals along the route, we invite you to stay on the path you are following, not to get too close, not to shout and keep your dog on a leash to prevent it from instinctively chasing and scaring them

 Starting point